Igyem/3mtt/README.md

-# 3MTT Web Chatbot
+# 3MTT Web Quiz/Chatbot

-A 3-Minute Training chatbot with AI-powered responses and dynamic quizzes.
+A Training chatbot with AI-powered responses and dynamic quizzes.

 ## Setup and Installation